 In May 1838, the 20th was permitted to add on its Colours the words Vimiera and Corunna in commemoration of the battles in which it was engaged at Vimiera on 21 August 1808 and at Corunna on 16 January 1809.

-On 1 July 1881, The East Devonshire became The Lancashire Fusiliers.
+On 1 July 1881, The East Devonshire became The 1st Battalion The Lancashire Fusiliers.
 As a Fusilier Regiment it wore the grenade as a badge, the distinguishing feature on the ball being the Sphinx with the word Egypt below, all within a laurel wreath.
 The Sphinx with Egypt was granted to the 20th Foot by Horse Guards Letter No 170 of 6 July 1802, for service in the Egyptian campaign of 1801.
 The laurel wreath was received in honour of the Battle of Minden of 1st August 1759.
 As one of the six Minden Regiments all ranks wear roses in their head dress on the anniversary of that battle (Minden Day).